 “Accounting Officer” is the person who from time to time discharges the functions specified in paragraph 25(5) of Schedule 7 to the 2006 Act.

-“Applicant NHS Trust” means the NHS Trust which made the application to become a NHS Foundation Trust.

 “Chair” means the Chair of the Trust.

-“Council of Governors” or “Council” means the Council of Governors (referred to in the 2006 Act as “the Board of Governors”) as constituted in accordance with this Constitution.
+“Council of Governors” or “Council” means the Council of Governors as constituted in accordance with this Constitution.

 "Dispute Resolution Procedure” is the dispute resolution procedure to be established by the Trust.